 (1) Under guaranty fund laws existing in all states, insurers doing business in those states can be assessed (in most states up to prescribed limits) for certain obligations of insolvent insurance companies to policyholders and claimants.
-The life and health insurance guaranty associations in which the Company participates that operate under these laws respond to insolvencies of long-term care insurers as well as health insurers.
+The life and health insurance guaranty associations in which the Company participates that operate under these laws respond to insolvencies of long-term care insurers and life insurers as well as health insurers.
 The Company's assessments generally are based on a formula relating to the Company's health care premiums in the state compared to the premiums of other insurers.
 Certain states allow assessments to be recovered over time as offsets to premium taxes.
 Some states have similar laws relating to HMOs and/or other payers such as not-for-profit consumer-governed health plans established under the ACA.

-The Company did not have any contingent assessments at December 31, 2019 or 2018.
+The Company did not have any contingent assessments at December 31, 2020 or 2019.

-C. The Company did not have any gain contingencies at December 31, 2019 or 2018.
+C. The Company did not have any gain contingencies at December 31, 2020 or 2019.

-D. The Company did not have any claims related extra contractual obligation and bad faith losses stemming from lawsuits at December 31, 2019 or 2018.
+D. The Company did not have any claims related extra contractual obligation and bad faith losses stemming from lawsuits at December 31, 2020 or 2019.

-E. The Company did not have any joint and several liability arrangements at December 31, 2019 or 2018.
+E. The Company did not have any joint and several liability arrangements at December 31, 2020 or 2019.